MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Factors in Code Generation Success

 \subsection{Type Annotations}

 One may conjecture that type annotations improve model performance by constraining the code generation search space.
-Or, perhaps, they might hurt performance by complicating the task.
-In \cref{fig:lang-frequency}, the dashed line in each category separates languages with type annotations (left) from languages without (right).
-We observe no overall effect of type annotations on Codex pass@1 rates ($p=0.33$).
+Or, perhaps, they might hurt performance by complicating the task, since the model must generate correct type annotations.

+In \cref{fig:he-lang-frequency} and \cref{fig:mbpp-lang-frequency}, the dashed lines in each category separate languages with type annotations (left) from languages without (right).
+We observe no overall effect of type annotations on Codex pass@1 rates on \newHE ($p=0.33$) or \newMBPP ($p=0.23$).

-To explore the impact of type annotations at a more fine-grained level, we run a series of follow-up experiments on Python, which allows optional type annotations, and TypeScript, a gradually typed cousin of JavaScript.
-Gradual typing allows us to weaken type annotations and the TypeScript compiler can even be configured to ignore all type errors.
+To explore the impact of type annotations at a more fine-grained level, we run a series of follow-up experiments using the \newHE benchmark suite.
+We focus on two languages: Python, which allows optional type annotations, and TypeScript, a gradually typed cousin of JavaScript.
+Gradual typing allows us to weaken type annotations or even configure the TypeScript compiler to ignore all type errors.